 The exercises listed below may help relieve tailbone pain.

-1. Single leg knee hug
+1. Single-leg knee hug

-This stretches the piriformis and the iliopsoas muscles, both of which can become tight and limit mobility in the pelvis.
+This stretches the piriformis and the iliopsoas muscles, which can become tight and limit mobility in the pelvis.
 The piriformis originates from the tailbone and can irritate the sciatic nerve if it becomes inflamed.

 - Bend one knee toward the chest.

 - Extend the feet straight out, if tolerable.

 - Hold onto the bent knee and pull it gently down into the chest.

 - Hold for 30 seconds, then repeat on the other side.

 2. Figure 4 stretch (piriformis and glute cross leg stretch)

 This stretches the piriformis as well as the glutes.
 The glutes are attached to the tailbone, and walking or running can cause them to pull on it.